Bowling (Malcolm in the Middle)

-"Bowling" is the twentieth episode of the second season of the American comedy television series Malcolm in the Middle and the show's 36th episode overall.
-The episode originally aired on Fox in the United States on April 1, 2001.
-The episode was written by Alex Reid and was directed by Todd Holland.
-The plot serves as a parody of the 1998 film Sliding Doors.
+"Bowling" is the twentieth episode of the second season of the American comedy television series Malcolm in the Middle, and the 36th episode overall.
+Written by Alex Reid and directed by Todd Holland, the episode originally aired on Fox in the United States on April 1, 2001.
+The episode's plot serves as a parody of the 1998 film Sliding Doors.

 "Bowling" has received positive reviews from critics since airing.
 Reid and Holland later received Emmy Awards for their work on the episode.

 Plot

-Malcolm and Reese are preparing for a ten-pin bowling party with some friends from school, but need to be driven there by Lois or Hal.
-Dewey is being punished for killing a neighbor's parakeet, and one parent must stay home with him.
-When Lois and Hal are asked who will drive the boys, the screen splits, with Hal offering to take them on one side, and Lois offering on the other.
+Malcolm and Reese are going to a bowling party.
+Dewey is grounded for killing a neighbor's parakeet, and must stay home.
+When Lois and Hal are asked who will drive Malcolm and Reese, the screen splits, with Lois offering to take them on one side, and Hal offering on the other.
 From this point forward, the episode alternates between the realities in which each parent drives.

-When Lois takes Malcolm and Reese, she immediately warns them to behave themselves as the bowling alley is one of the few places left the family haven't been banned yet.
-They immediately arrive at the bowling alley, but as she is buying shoes she notices she only has enough money for one pair of shoes and forces both to share.
+When Lois takes the boys, she only has enough money for one pair of shoes and makes them share.
 Right away, both Malcolm and Reese notice a pretty girl named Beth (Alex McKenna) at the party.
 Lois soon learns that there are no adults chaperoning, then decides to stay and chaperone it herself.
-Reese impresses Beth, but is repeatedly interrupted by Lois before he can tell her a joke.
-Malcolm is terrible at bowling, and Lois' overbearing cheering only makes the ridiculing worse.
-She gives him a lighter ball with the name Connie on it, making everybody call Malcolm Connie.
+Reese impresses Beth, but is repeatedly interrupted before he can tell her a joke.
+Malcolm does terribly at bowling, and Lois' overbearing encouragement only makes the ridiculing worse.
 When he finally stands up to her, he only embarrasses himself.
-Beth has had enough of Reese and her classmates and kisses Malcolm, but Lois breaks it up and takes everyone home.
-Meanwhile, Dewey tricks Hal into reading him a bedtime story, which he turns on a musical carousel and puts Hal to sleep.
-Now free to do whatever he wants, Dewey orders pizza, toasts marshmallows and watches R-rated movies on television.
+Beth finds Malcolm's courage endearing and kisses him, but Lois breaks it up and takes everyone home.
+Meanwhile, Dewey tricks Hal into reading him a bedtime story, which puts Hal to sleep.
+Free to do whatever he wants, Dewey orders pizza and watches R-rated movies.